 How Do You Love Your Enemies?

-We talked last week about how hard it can be to love like Jesus.
+It can be a struggle to love like Jesus.
 We need:

 • God’s grace (His undeserved favor to us)